 - Remote work assignments and workspaces should be used as much as possible. - Insofar as possible, conduct public meetings virtually.
-Some applications enable questions from online viewers to presenters in real time.
-Consider investing in quality equipment (cameras, tripods, microphones) to improve quality for live-streamed events. - Conduct interviews via online/video conferencing applications, if possible. - Use existing systems to fullest extent such as Inciweb, social media and email publication tools such as Constant Contact.
+Some applications enable questions from online viewers to presenters in real time. - Media interviews and visitor contacts should be limited to virtual interactions as much as possible.
+Use online/video conferencing applications when available.
+Adhere to social distancing protocols when interacting with the media. - Use existing systems to fullest extent such as Inciweb, social media and email publication tools such as Constant Contact.
 These tools should be prioritized over in-person trap-lines and information booths. - Consider the use of email lists as much as possible to distribute daily updates.
-Contact trap-line locations, such as stores and other public places, by phone, to get them on email distribution lists. - Media and visitor contacts should be limited to virtual interactions as much as possible. - Do not allow media to "mic-up" fire personnel for interviews or place microphones in the faces of fire personnel.
-Consider telephone interviews as the first option. - Coordinate COVID-19 messaging with local public health departments and cooperating agencies.
+Contact trap-line locations, such as stores and other public places, by phone, to get them on email distribution lists - Coordinate COVID-19 messaging with local public health departments and cooperating agencies.